MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/remotedesktop/RemoteDesktop.md

 Sets high availability settings for RD Connection Broker servers for a Remote Desktop deployment.

 ### [Set-RDDatabaseConnectionString](./Set-RDDatabaseConnectionString.md)
-Configures the database connection string for the SQL Server database used in high availability environments.
+Configures the database connection string for the database server used in a high availability environment.

 ### [Set-RDDeploymentGatewayConfiguration](./Set-RDDeploymentGatewayConfiguration.md)
 Specifies settings for the RD Gateway server for a Remote Desktop deployment.